vuejs/vue-cli/docs/cli-service.md

 #### Caching and Parallel Mode

 - `cache-loader` is enabled for Babel/TypeScript transpilation by default.
-- `thread-loader` will be enabled for Babel/TypeScript transpilation when the machine has more than 1 CPI cores.
+- `thread-loader` will be enabled for Babel/TypeScript transpilation when the machine has more than 1 CPU cores.

 #### Building as Library or Web Components